Lattices in the cohomology of $U(3)$ arithmetic manifolds: Abstract

 \section{Abstract}

-Under hypotheses required for the Taylor-Wiles method, we prove for forms of $U(3)$ which are compact at infinity that the lattice structure on upper alcove algebraic vectors or on principal series types given by the $\lambda$-isotypic part of completed cohomology is a local invariant of the Galois representation attached to $\lambda$ when this Galois representation is residually irreducible locally at places dividing $p$.
-We combine Hecke theory and weight cycling with the Taylor-Wiles method to establish crucial mod $p$ multiplicity one results for upper alcove algebraic vectors and principal series types.
+Under hypotheses required for the Taylor--Wiles method, we prove for forms of $U(3)$ which are compact at infinity that the lattice structure on upper alcove algebraic vectors or on principal series types given by the $\lambda$-isotypic part of completed cohomology is a local invariant of the Galois representation attached to $\lambda$ when this Galois representation is residually irreducible locally at places dividing $p$.
+As a crucial input, we establish corresponding mod $p$ multiplicity one results.
+Our main innovation is the combination of integral Hecke theory and the Taylor--Wiles method.